zesterer/chumsky/tutorial.md

 add(2, 3) * -seven
 ```

+By the end of this tutorial, you'll have an interpreter that will let you run code like this.

 You can find the source code for the full interpreter in `examples/foo.rs` in the main repository.

 ## Setting up